Community/Feral Cat TNR

 1) Get the cat scanned for a microchip.
 It could be someone's lost pet.
 This can be done for free at any animal shelter or veterinary clinic during business hours.

+It will not.
 Cats choose their territories for a variety of reasons.
 Usually it’s because of a food source or the shelter an area provides.
 Removing cats doesn’t address whatever drew the cats to the area in the first place, so new cats will move in or the remaining cats will breed again to capacity.
 It is a vacuum effect.
 We’ve seen communities that have spent lots of taxpayer money rounding up and euthanizing or relocating all the cats, only to have a new group move in a year or two later and continue producing more unwanted kittens.

-• How Else Can I Help?
+How Else Can I Help Prevent Community Cat Overpopulation?

 Get any free-roaming cats in your neighborhood fixed so they don’t have any more litters.
 If you can’t afford the cost on your own, see if neighbors will pitch in together to help get the cats fixed!